adriennn/lora/README.md

 ## TODO

-- change all verbs to nouns in the api
+- change all verbs to nouns in the private api
 - allow programmation of several devices at the same time
 - rewrite promises with `await` where applicable
 - put middlewares and controllers in their own folder and rename to index.js to load them with require(./path/to/folder)